mmakaay/flask_micron/doc/developers/environment.rst

 https://github.com/VundleVim/Vundle.vim

-The NRDTree plugin can be used to browse a directory tree within Vim.
+The NERDTree plugin can be used to browse a directory tree within Vim.

 https://github.com/scrooloose/nerdtree